ChromatixAU/gitlab-network-graph/README.md

 ## TODO

-* Tweak the parent 'space' detection to match how GitLab does it - we're not quite there yet.
+* Tweak the parent 'space' detection to match how GitLab does it - we're not quite there yet (in progress on `space-detection` branch).
 * See if it's possible to disable/work-around a caching issue that occasionally pops up - the data _should_ refresh from disk every time.
 * See if it's possible to always show the log from the perspective of `master` at the first space - like GitLab does by default - even when another branch is ahead of master.
 * Work out how to continue rendering on scroll a little earlier than it does now.